 Over the years, Starbucks has been criticized for its poor and unethical sourcing methods.
 Professional baristas will label Starbucks coffee as fairly mediocre.
 But Starbucks has always fought back.

-Just like Apple, Starbucks spends millions in movie advertising, where the Starbucks logo or a Starbucks white paper cup is placed in plain sight.
+Just like Apple, Starbucks spends millions on movie advertising, where the Starbucks logo or a Starbucks white paper cup is placed in plain sight.
 No wonder why Starbucks is so popular.
-The next time you watch the Devil Wears Prada (2006), You’ve Got Mail (1998), or Fight Club (1999), keep your eyes open for the Starbucks logo.